goldieswx/rxstatebus/README.md

 }
 ```

-Now let's subscribe to the stream.
+Let's subscribe to the stream.

 ```
 import { State } from "rxstatebus";